Check build environment from Info.plist

 What changes with different versions of Xcode

-Different major versions of Xcode have different versions of the cross-platform SDKs that come with Xcode.
+Each major version of Xcode comes with a distinct version of cross-platform SDKs.
 Cross-platform SDKs are SDKs for using frameworks provided by the OS, such as UIKit and AppKit.

-Different versions of the cross-platform SDK used at build time may cause the app to behave differently even on the same OS.
-In my experience in the past, the design and margins of NSTableView table headers have changed, and when decoded by NSBitmapImageRep, the vertical bitmap storage was upside down (this was on macOS 10.5 or so).
+Different versions of the cross-platform SDK used at build time may cause the app to behave differently, even on the same OS.
+For example, in my experience in the past, the design and margins of the NSTableView table headers have changed.
+When decoded by NSBitmapImageRep, the vertical bitmap storage was upside down (this was on macOS 10.5 or so).
 When running on macOS 11, the OS version that could be obtained was sometimes 10.16 when linked with an older SDK and 11.0 with a newer SDK.

-On Apple Platforms such as macOS and iOS, apps are in application packages with the extension .app.
+On Apple platforms, like macOS and iOS, apps reside in application packages denoted by the .app extension.
 Also, frameworks are in a bundle format with a .framework extension.

-These bundles contain an Info.plist file, which is built at development time with the version number and other information.
-It contains information entered by the developer, but there is also information added by the compiler and linker.
-Among the information added automatically is information about the build environment.
+These bundles contain the Info.plist file, built at development time with the version number and other information.
+It contains information the developer enters, but the compiler and linker also add information.
+Among the information added automatically is information about the built environment.

-Here is the information about the build environment that will be added to the Info.plist file.
-The ones I am anticipating are marked with “?” is added.
+The following table details the build environment information added to the Info.plist file.
+The entries I predict may be added are marked with a “?”.

 KeyDescription